runphp/eelly-framework/README.md

 ## About Shadon framework

-Shadon framework is developed by php7.1, phalcon3 swoole symfony and so on.
+Shadon framework is developed by php7.3, php-di, fastroute, swoole, symfony and so on.
 It brings you a new experience of modern PHP development, and the first choice for large-scale project development.

 ## Require

-PHP_VERSION = 7.1.x
+PHP_VERSION = 7.3.x

-PHALCON_VERSION = 3.2.x

-SWOOLE_VERSION = 1.9.x
+SWOOLE_VERSION = 4.4.x

 ## Install